Visiting Corcovado National Park of the Osa Peninsula

 Wildlife

-Within Corcovado you can find 13 major ecosystems, all four monkey species, all four sea turtle species and over 40 frog species.
-In addition there are 100 butterfly species, 10,000 insect species, several types of snakes, over 25 lizard species all six feline species, tapirs, crocodiles, peccaries and over 400 bird species!
+Within Corcovado you can find 13 major ecosystems with stunning flora and fauna, all four monkey species, all four sea turtle species and over 40 frog species.
+In addition there are 100 butterfly species, 10,000 insect species, several types of snakes, over 25 lizard species all six feline species, tapirs, crocodiles, peccaries and over 400 bird species like macaws!
 Keep your eye out, listen to your guide at all times and bring your camera.
 Your wildlife experience in Corcovado is sure to be one you’ll never forget.

 Camping